dwave-examples/nurse-scheduling/README.rst

 Nurse Scheduling
 ================

-This is a demo of a nurse scheduling algorithm developed by Ikeda, Nakamura and Humble.
+This is a demo of a nurse scheduling model developed by Ikeda, Nakamura and Humble (IKH).

 The nurse scheduling problem seeks to find an optimal assignment for a group of nurses, under constraints of scheduling and personnel.
-The example is a simplified representation of a real-world nursing facility, but the model includes many parameters which are not explored here.
+IKH developed a model which is a simplified representation of a real-world nursing facility.

-There are three overall constraints in the full problem:
+In the general nurse scheduling problem, there are three types of constraints, which are mentioned here to provide background for IKH's constraints.
+These types of constraints, in the general problem, are:

 1) Both upper and lower limits on the number of breaks.
 2) The number of nurses on duty for each shift slot.
 3) For each individual nurse, upper and lower limits on the time interval between days of duty.

-The overall requirements combine to ensure that there are enough nurses on duty at all times, and that the individual nurses are not expected to work more than they can.
+These three types of constraints combine to ensure sufficient nurses on duty at all times, without overworking any particular nurse.

+IKH took these general constraints and formulated them as a QUBO.
+Their form of the constraints, discussed below, tries to achieve reasonable results for nurse scheduling, without implementing all the detail required in the three general constraints.

+IKH's three types of constraints are:

 The "hard shift" constraint requires that at least one nurse is assigned for each working day.